bern-lm/dataquest-projects/README.md

 After completing the certification, I further developed some of them to make them more interesting.

 1. **Credit Modeling (Lending Club)**
-    * _Objective_: Build a machine learning model that can accurately predict if a borrower will pay off their loan on time or not
+    * _Objective_: Predict if a borrower will pay off their loan on time or not

 2. **Finding the Best Markets to Advertise In**
     * _Objective_: Find the best two markets (countries) to advertise our product in